ILLIXR/ILLIXR/docs/building_illixr.md

     points to the root directory to look for Kimera-VIO, if the plugin is enabled.
 In the example above, `kimera_path` is defined in `ILLIXR/configs/data/kimera-default.yaml`.
 You can `!include` other configuration files via [pyyaml-include][13].
-Consider separating the site-specific configuration options into its own file.
+Consider separating the site-specific configuration options into their own file.

 Following `kimera_path` are a few commented parameters for debugging and logging.
 The `native` action supports an optional `command` argument.